Translated by Hilary Keyes

 The public transportation system in Tokyo is very advanced; it's possible to reach nearly all of the sightseeing spots in the city via train or subway.
 Or, you can tailor your journeys by skillfully making use of the buses and taxis, enabling you to move about efficiently and helping you to really enjoy your sightseeing.

-The different areas within Tokyo each have their own distinct features.
+The different areas within the city each have their own distinct features.
 From places full of cutting edge technology to fashion-forward spaces to districts full of historical ambience, Tokyo has it all.
-Now, let's take a closer look at the different regions in Tokyo.
+Now, let's take a closer look at the various areas of the city.

 Asakusa is a popular sightseeing area where you can experience the atmosphere of Japanese traditions, history and culture all around you.
 The famous shopping street, Nakamise-dori leading towards Sensoji Temple, is a charming street where you will find historical Japanese sweet shops and souvenir stores.
 There are many friendly, 'Edokko' (Tokyo-based for generations) staff at these shops, who are a lot of fun to communicate with.